Algebraic geometry of discrete interventional models: Final Remarks

 The algebraic framework established here also holds for other families of parameterized interventional DAG models.
 It would be valuable to see the analogous developments in the case of Gaussian interventional DAG models, where much work has already been done for classical DAG models \cite{S08}.
 Finally, one could investigate the implications of a theoretical understanding of the geometry of interventional DAG models on model selection.
 For instance from the point of view in \cite{E20} or \cite{URBY13}.

 {\bf Acknowledgements}.
 Liam Solus was supported a Starting Grant (No. 2019-05195) from Vetenskapsr\aa{}det (The Swedish Research Council), and by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
-Eliana Duarte was supported by the Deutsche Forschungsgemeinschaft DFG under grant 314838170, GRK 2297 MathCoRe.
+Eliana Duarte was supported by the Deutsche Forschungsgemeinschaft DFG under grant 314838170, GRK 2297 MathCoRe, supported by the FCT grant 2020.01933.CEECIND, and partially supported by CMUP under the FCT grant UIDB/00144/2020.